pycountry/pycountry/CONTRIBUTING.md

 2. Install the project dependencies by running ``poetry install`` in the project's root directory.
 This command also installs necessary tools like `mypy` and `pre-commit` as defined in `pyproject.toml`.
 3. Activate the Poetry shell with ``poetry shell``.
 This will spawn a new shell subprocess, which is configured to use your project’s virtual environment.
 4. Run the unit tests, linting checks, and type checks using ``make check``.
 Ensure you have `make` installed on your system (commonly pre-installed on Unix-like systems).
-7. Ensure all tests pass successfully.
+5. Ensure all tests pass successfully.

 Note: The project's dependencies and the environment needed to run tests are managed by Poetry, using the `pyproject.toml` and `poetry.lock` files.

-If you add new features or fix bugs, please include corresponding tests.
+If you add new features or fix bugs, please include corresponding tests to ``src/pycountry/tests/test_general.py``.
 Follow the project's coding standards and update [documentation](#documentation) as needed.

 ## Coding Guidelines